Code of Conduct

 - Stock or other ownership by the employee, their spouse, cohabitant or fiancé, or any relatives by birth or by marriage and/or any related trusts or estates

-- A brokerage fee, royalty, ownership interest or carried interest in any asset, property, or entity being purchased by or contracted with PGS
+- A brokerage fee, royalty, ownership interest, or carried interest in any asset, property, or entity being purchased by or contracted with PGS

-Ownership of less than one percent of the stock of a publicly held entity would normally not create conflict of interest.
+Ownership of less than one percent of the stock of a publicly held entity would normally not create a conflict of interest.

 Proprietary and Confidential

-PGS prohibits the creation and/or maintenance of secret or unrecorded funds or assets, the recording of false or fictitious entries in books or records and the use of Company funds for unlawful purposes.
+PGS prohibits the creation and/or maintenance of secret or unrecorded funds or assets, the recording of false or fictitious entries in books or records, and the use of Company funds for unlawful purposes.
 PGS expects all employees to use the assets and funds of PGS exclusively for the benefit of the Company.
 Assets include:

 - Financial data